-in the Agreement would be productive.373 On the one hand, inclusion of the American eel in the Agreement could catalyze development of management plans.
+Some participants at the First Range States Workshop on the European Eel noted that more management work was needed in American eel Range States before inclusion of the American eel in the Agreement would be productive.399 On the one hand, inclusion of the American eel in the Agreement could catalyze development of management plans.
 On the other hand, the lack of eel management expertise could establish obligations that simply are not implementable in a reasonable period of time.
 Clearly, the Range States will need to determine which step to take first.